Technology in the field of radiology is changing so quickly

 Training programs in this specialty last from 24 to 36

 months, depending on the certificate or degree offered.
 There are currently

-five programs offered in the United States.
+eight programs offered in the United States.